-Triangulation.
 The presentation and field notes from the observations were used to triangulate the interview data.
-The observations provided a check on what was reported in interviews (Patton, 2002).
+The observations provided a check on what is reported in interviews (Patton, 2002).
 That is, the observation data were used to either provide an example to illustrate and support what was said in an interview, or to provide a counterpoint.
-The presentation was used to provide a check on interview comments in that it illustrated what the students produced and learned.
-For example, if a student with LD said that he tried to keep the behavior of a student with MiCD under control, the comment could often be confirmed by watching the video part of the presentation (which included examples of the students walking around Brownsville).
+The presentation was used to help illustrate what the students learned.